reliverse/relifso-node-fs-extra/README.md

 }
 ```

-- ✨ Everything’s bundled — modern, async, and type-safe.
+- ✨ Everything's bundled — modern, async, and type-safe.
 - 🧼 No more boilerplate like `promisify(fs.removeSync)` or using `mkdirp`, `ncp`, or `rimraf`.
-- 🌱 No more weird `try/catch` for common errors like “file not found.”
+- 🌱 No more weird `try/catch` for common errors like "file not found."
 - ✌️ Just clean, predictable APIs built for 2025 and beyond.

 ## Example